SabrinaRCM/MPCT-FATEC-BD/README.md

 ## Abstract
-Public safety is a hotly debated subject and new ways to help accomplish this task are always emerging, thanks to technology these options have expanded and become more accurate and reliable.
+<div style='text-align: center'>Public safety is a hotly debated subject and new ways to help accomplish this task are always emerging, thanks to technology these options have expanded and become more accurate and reliable.
 One of these technologies is called the Internet of Things (IoT), it is a new concept of using the internet as a way of interconnecting physical objects of our daily lives in the virtual network.
-Thus, this work aimed to explore the current literature on the Internet of Things (IoT) with application in the security area.
+Thus, this work aimed to explore the current literature on the Internet of Things (IoT) with application in the security area.</div>

 ## Resumo
 A segurança pública é um assunto extremamente debatido e sempre estão surgindo novas formas de ajudar a cumprir essa tarefa, graças a tecnologia essas opções se expandiram e se tornaram mais precisas e confiáveis.
 Uma dessas tecnologias é denominada como Internet da Coisas (IoT), é um novo conceito de utilização de internet sendo uma forma de interconexão dos objetos físicos do nosso cotidiano na rede virtual.
 Sendo assim, este trabalho teve como objetivo explorar a literatura atual sobre a Internet das Coisas(IoT) com aplicação na área de segurança.